fac21/jamdelion-pomodoro-timer/README.md

 Turn into inputs (lots of handy attributes for placeholder values and min/max values)

 learnt = can do queryselector on elements other than document (e.g. to access childnodes. )

+tried stuff with checkboxes to get style to change -- need to track variable but no such thing as an event listener for variable state.
+Checkbox hack?
+But only works for user inputs.
+Eventually wrote new function that changed body style and variable in same function.